 Resources and Services

 The Code of Ordinances is a compilation of local rules adopted by the Town Council for the Town of Weaverville.
 They cover a range of issues, including land use and zoning, permitting, water resources, streets, etc. The Code of Ordinances can be accessed at Town of Weaverville Online Ordinances and individual ordinances regarding specific topics can be found throughout this site where applicable.

 Weaverville Town Council annually adopts a schedule of fees for services within the Town.
 You will find fees for certain planning and zoning related permits and applications within the schedule.
-Please click here to review the department’s fee schedule: FY 2020-2021 Fee Schedule
+Please click here to review the department’s fee schedule: FY 2021 2022 Fee Schedule Approved